Advice: vibrant clothes, patina and wear of materials

 The case of natural dyes

-Finally, there are more and more natural dyes, especially for cotton.
+Finally, there are more and more natural dyes, particularly for cotton.

-The phenomenon is still recent, we cannot yet find all the shades , but we still manage to produce very beautiful blue, brown, ocher, red, violet, beige and ecru colors with 100% natural pigments .
+The phenomenon is still recent, we do not yet find all the shades , but we still manage to produce very beautiful blue, brown, ochre, red, violet, beige, ecru colors with 100% natural pigments .

 Example of shades that you can obtain yourself quite easily.